DennisZZH/CS263_Project_Garbage_Collector/README.md

 # Project: Garbage Collectors for A Simple Progamming Language L2

-In this Project, we are going to implement a semi-space garbage collector, a mark-sweep garbage collector and a generational garbage collector for programs written in a simple, self-developed programing language L2.
+In this Project, we are going to implement a semi-space garbage collector, a mark-sweep garbage collector for programs written in a simple, self-developed programing language L2.

 ## L2 Language Concrete Syntax